tnc-ca-geo/animl-ml/models/camera-trap-vehicle-classifier/README.md

 It expects an input of `(448, 448)`.

-The following instructions are for deploying Torch model to a Sagemaker Serverless Endpoint served in a Torchserve container.
+The following instructions are for deploying this PyTorch model to a Sagemaker Serverless Endpoint served in a Torchserve container.
 In order to create and deploy the model archive from scratch, we need to work across two different environments:

 1. your local environment, where you will: